 Implementing state exit action.

-on the reserved signal QP::Q_EXIT_SIG.
-The QP event processor executes the exit action during a state transition processing by calling the state-handler function passing in the reserved event with the QP::Q_EXIT_SIG.
+State exit action (see Figure SDS-SM [4]) is coded as special case on the reserved signal QP::Q_EXIT_SIG.
+The QP event processor executes the exit action during a state transition processing by calling the state-handler function, passing in the reserved event with the QP::Q_EXIT_SIG.
 Please note that the entry action has no access to the original event that triggered the state transition.
-[1]

 [2] Inside the case, you code all the actions to be called upon the exit from the state.